asjadnaqvi/DiD/docs/code/06_bacon.md

 display e(dd_avg_e)*e(wt_sum_e) + e(dd_avg_l)*e(wt_sum_l) + e(dd_avg_u)*e(wt_sum_u)
 ```

 we recover the original TWFE $$ \beta $$ estimate of 2.91.
-While the aim of Bacon decomposition is to show how TWFE effects can be wrong (a case we will come to later), in this case, the values are exactly the same.
-Even so, it is still interesting to find out which group is actually pulling the most weight in the overall value.
+This table basically summarizies the contribution of Bacon decomposition, which is estimating the relative weight on each group on the overall $$ \hat{\beta} $$.

 ## The logic of the weights